-Learning and becoming entrepreneurs benefits students from all socioeconomic backgrounds, it teaches students to think outside the box and nurtures unconventional talents and skills.
-Furthermore, it creates opportunity, ensures social justice, instills confidence and stimulates the economy.
+Developing entrepreneurship benefits students from all socioeconomic backgrounds, as it teaches students to think outside the box and nurtures unconventional talents and skills.
+Furthermore, it creates opportunity, ensures social justice, instills confidence, and stimulates the economy.

-Each Grade will have their own business, they will be expected to arrange finance, run budgets, marketing campaigns, research and Annual General Meetings.
+Each grade is challenged to initiate their own business.
+They will be expected to arrange finance, run budgets, marketing campaigns, research and develop Annual General Meetings.

-Outdoor education supports emotional, behavioral and intellectual development.
-Studies show that students who learn outdoors develop: a sense of self, independence, confidence, creativity, decision-making and problem-solving skills, empathy towards others, motor skills, self-discipline and initiative.
+Outdoor education supports emotional, behavioural and intellectual development.
+Studies show that students who learn outdoors develop: a sense of self, independence, confidence, creativity, decision-making and problem-solving skills, empathy towards others, motor skills, self-discipline, and initiative.

 RIS is developing a programme across all grades to support this philosophy.
 It is our intention to have students of all grades partake in a residential trip during the course of the year.

 When schools proactively create a culture of service, they make education real, relevant, and rewarding.
-They also prepare students to become global citizens, and teach skills and knowledge they will need for the future.
+This also prepares students to become global citizens, and teach skills and knowledge they will need for the future.

-Romerike International School recognises that as a community within a community having a role to play in making the world kinder, more considerate and engaging for us all.
+Romerike International School recognises that, as a community within a community, we have a role to play in making the world kinder, more considerate and engaging for us all.

 The school will actively seek out service opportunities and encourage students, teachers and parents to participate.

-At Romerike International School we being that everyone in our community has the right to a positive and safe environment.
-This is true for students, teaches, parents and anyone else connected to the school.
-Our aim is to nurture and nourish the 4 forms of wellbeing
+At Romerike International School we believe that everyone in our community has the right to a positive and safe environment.
+This is true for students, teachers, parents and anyone else connected to the school.
+Our aim is to nurture and nourish the 4 forms of wellbeing.

-There are 4 forms of wellbeing that we focus on at RIS –
+There are 4 forms of wellbeing that we focus on at RIS are:

-Physical Wellbing – our ability to maintain a healthy life by implementing positive lifestyle choices relating to sleep, physical activity, diet, sleep and hygiene.
+Our ability to maintain a healthy lifestyle by implementing positive choices relating to sleep, physical activity, diet, and hygiene.

-Emotional Wellbeing – our ability to manage emotions and moods, thoughts and feelings, to be resilient with emotions being to adapt and overcome when confronted with stressful situations and unpleasant feelings
+Our ability to manage emotions and moods, thoughts and feelings; to be resilient with emotions and able to adapt and overcome when confronted with stressful situations and unpleasant feelings.

-Social Wellbeing – our ability to develop meaningful relationships, and to create an emotional support network proviing them with a supportive sense of belonging.
+Our ability to develop meaningful relationships, and to create an emotional support network while providing a supportive sense of belonging.

-Digital Wellbeing – our ability to control the impact that technology has on our mental, physical and emotional health.
-Practising good digital wellbeing could include screen time, responses to unwanted information and being knowledgeable on how your data is stored and used online.
+Our ability to control the impact that technology has on our mental, physical and emotional health.
+Practising good digital wellbeing could include screen time, responses to unwanted information, and being knowledgeable on how your data is stored and used online.

 Our curriculum and approaches are designed to support these 4 facets of wellbeing.